A High‑Impact, Low‑Cost Investment for Industry

 All projects must have relevance to manufacturing, as this is the focus of the CDT, and all projects must have an industry partner.

-The CDT has committed to funding 65 students over five years.
-To achieve this at least 37 of the projects must have industrial funding.
-The Management Board is therefore prioritising projects with industrial funding.
-Other proposals will be considered, but industrially funded project will be allocated ahead of those that are not.
-Note that due to the current distribution of projects, ALL Cardiff based projects MUST have industrial funding to be considered.
+Most of our projects have industry funding.
+The Management Board prioritises projects with industrial funding.
+Other proposals will be considered, but industrially funded projects will be allocated ahead of those that are not.

 Note also that most students are seeking a project with strong industry links; in the post-selection survey, 85% said that they would have chosen an industrially funded project even if they had not been required to do so.